Attorney to Handle GEICO Insurance Claims

 Injured victims have faced stall tactics when filing as third parties, but even policyholders have won lawsuits involving insurance bad faith.
 In one noteworthy case reported by CBS News, a couple received an award of $14.5 million in a lawsuit based upon bad faith allegations.

-When insurance companies use delay tactics and bad faith practices, they rob first-party policyholders of their legal rights.
-However, you could be at a disadvantage if you don’t understand how Geico insurance claims work.
-Our Ohio insurance claims lawyers at Kisling, Nestico & Redick have extensive knowledge of the relevant statutes, backed by years of experience fighting these cases in court.
+When insurance companies use delay tactics and bad faith practices, they rob people of their legal rights.
+Our Ohio insurance claims lawyers at Kisling, Nestico & Redick have extensive knowledge of the relevant statutes, insight into GEICO’s process, and years of experience fighting insurance companies in court

-Policyholders do have a contract with Geico, so you’re the first party when filing a claim.
+Policyholders do have a contract with GEICO, so you’re the first party when filing a claim.
 Essentially, you’re seeking to enforce your rights under the terms and conditions of the agreement.
 You pay your premiums, and an insurer must also uphold its end of the bargain.
-Still, you can only recover compensation for damages designated by your policy.
-Examples include:
+Still, you can only recover compensation for damages designated by your policy:

 Personal Injury Protection (PIP)

 If you opt to add it, PIP pays up to a certain percentage of your medical bills, and a specific amount of your lost income if your injuries prevent you from working.
 You can’t recover for pain and suffering.